ICRAR/daliuge/docs/intro.rst

 Introduction
 ============

-The Data Activated 流 (Liu) Graph Engine (|daliuge|) prototype represents the **execution framework** of the Science Data Processor (SDP) element of the Square Kilometer Array (SKA) observatory.
+The Data Activated 流 (Liu) Graph Engine (|daliuge|) is a workflow graph execution framework, specifically designed to support very large scale processing graphs for the reduction of interferometric radio astronomy data sets.
 |daliuge| aims to provide a distributed data management platform and a
-scalable pipeline execution environment to support continuous, soft real-time, data-intensive processing for producing SKA science ready products.
+scalable pipeline execution environment to support continuous, soft real-time, data-intensive processing for producing radio astronomy data products.

-The development of |daliuge| is largely based on SDP requirements, functions and the overall architecture.
-Although specifically designed for SDP and SKA,
+|daliuge| originated from a prototyping activity as part of the SKA SDP Consortium called Data Flow Management System (DFMS).

-|daliuge| has adopted a generic, data-driven framework potentially applicable to
+The development of |daliuge| is largely based on radio astronomy processing requirements.
-many other data-intensive applications.
+However, |daliuge| has adopted a generic, data-driven framework architecture potentially applicable to many other data-intensive applications.

 |daliuge| stands on shoulders of many previous studies on dataflow, data